-- 3.5.1 Facility Inspections: Routine facility inspections were conducted on November 29, 2022 and March 21, 2024 since issuance of the previous permit renewal.
-The inspection reports for the inspections were reviewed as part of the current permit renewal process.
-The 2022 report documented the violation described below in Section 3.5.2. - 3.5.2 Violations: The following enforcement action was issued to this facility since the previous permit renewal.
+- 3.5.1 Facility Inspections: Since issuance of the previous permit renewal, one routine facility inspection was conducted at this facility on June 8, 2023.
+The violation listed below in Section 3.5.2 was discovered during this inspection. - 3.5.2 Violations: The following enforcement action was issued to this facility since the previous permit renewal.
 This violation has been resolved.